enmendez/BudgetBunny/README.md

 ## What It Does
 We created BudgetBunny--an interactive, budget-tracking and saving app.
-Users are incentivied to save portions of their income as, in exchange, they gain experience points to level-up their cute bunny avatar.
+Users are incentivized to save portions of their income as, in exchange, they gain experience points to level-up their cute bunny avatar.

 ## How We Built It
 For the btackend, we used Django and Python.
 We used Django to process user requests and interact with a Neon Tech database.
 Python was used to code the main menu option and receiving user input.
 HTML, CSS, and Javascript was used for the frontend.
 Additionally, FireAlpaca was used to create the images and gifs for the budget buddys.

 ## Challenges We Faced
 We faced several challenges throughout the project.
 One of our main challenges came from being overly ambitious.
 A good portion of our time was spent struggling to connect bank account to our website